brassica-collective/handbook/content/brassica/handbook/Howtos/collaborator_guidelines.md

 Collaborators can request to be re-onboarded as a collaborator by any one participant at any time

-# Collaboration Exit Process {#collaboration-exit-process}
+### Collaboration Exit Process

-Brassica Crews will coordinate the following process for a Collaborator when they exit:
+Brassica [Crews](crew) will coordinate the following process for a Collaborator when they exit:

 - Removing access to the collective’s communication channels
 - An invitation to a Brassica gathering (where current participants can thank them for their contributions and celebrate their choice to exit)

-# Review Conditions {#review-conditions}
+# Review Conditions

 These guidelines will be reviewed in any of the following conditions: